hyosung11/Launch-School/Courses/journal.md

 13:59 I've been studying and I think I will take the written assessment tomorrow.
 I need to figure out my timers.

 15:15 Studying and writing out more examples.

+19:57 Going through the examples from the lesson and now need to go up and say goodnight to the kids.